-Cross England on this iconic route stretching across three national parks, originated by the celebrated walker and writer, Alfred Wainwright.
+Cross England on this iconic 192 mile route stretching across three national parks, originated by the celebrated walker and writer, Alfred Wainwright.

 Cycle from the lighthouse at the port of Whitehaven on the Irish Sea coast to the lighthouse at Sunderland on the shores of the North Sea.

-Rich in historical interest, the Cleveland Way encompasses rolling moorlands, dramatic cliffs and sandy beaches.
+Rich in historical interest, the Cleveland Way encompasses 110 miles of rolling moorlands, dramatic cliffs and sandy beaches.

 From Bath to Chipping Campden, the Cotswolds are the epitome of picturesque English countryside and traditional villages.